predator-bites/2048-GAME/README.md

 ## Introduction
-2048 is a training project that helped me to improve planning of my code, sort out JS knowledge on practise.
+2048 is a training project that helped me to improve planning of code and sort out JS knowledge base.

 [Play for free](https://predator-bites.github.io/2048-GAME/)
 ## Features